mmarbout/PAK_P3_infection_analysis/README.md

 ```sh
 hicstuff pipeline -t "$cpu" -D -d -f --plot -F --binning 500 --enzyme DpnII,HinfI -o "$project" -g "$project"/index/idx	"$out_reads"_R1.fq.gz "$out_reads"_R2.fq.gz
 ```
-at this step, you should obtain a mcool file: MM37.mcool
+at this step, you should obtain a mcool file: MM37.mcool as well as other mandatory files to pursue the analysis like the distance law file: distance_law.txt

-You have to obtain all the mcool files for the different libraries.
+You have to obtain all the output files for the different libraries.
 Several libraries have been sequenced on different lanes of sequencing apparatus (i.e. MM142, MM143 ...) and will need to be merged using cooler.

 ```sh